 Is it good for hunting?

-It’s very good for hunting.
+It’s perfect for hunting.

 3. Gamo Air Gun Scope LC4X32 with Rings